History of the United States Air Force: 2010s

 Today, the United States Air Force is the largest air force in the world, with about 5,778 manned aircraft in service, approximately 156 Unmanned Combat Air Vehicles, 2,130 Air-Launched Cruise Missiles, and 450 intercontinental ballistic missiles.
 The USAF has 328,439 personnel on active duty, 74,000 in the Selected and Individual Ready Reserves, and 106,000 in the Air National Guard.
 In addition, the Air Force employs 168,900 civilian personnel including indirect hire of foreign nationals.
 However, after two decades of failure to recapitalize its aircraft under Clinton and the two Bushes, the USAF has its oldest and most outdated fleet ever.
 Tactical aircraft purchases were put off while Fifth-generation jet fighters were facing delays, cost overruns and cutbacks and the programs to replace the 1950s bomber and tanker fleets have just been started over again after many aborted attempts.

 An Air Force fighter pilot died February 20, 2008, after two F-15C jets collided during a training exercise over the Gulf of Mexico.

 On February 29, 2008, the USAF announced the service had chosen Northrop Grumman over Boeing to replace its aging air refueling tanker fleet.
 This would become one of the largest military acquisition programs in U.S. history.

-The pilot of an F-16C fighter General Dynamics F-16 Fighting Falcon#F-16C/D jet that crashed in a remote area about 80 miles northwest of Phoenix, Arizona, was killed when his plane went down.
-The plane was spotted late March 13, 2008.
+The pilot of an General Dynamics F-16 Fighting Falcon#F-16C/D fighter jet that crashed in a remote area about 80 miles northwest of Phoenix, Arizona, was killed when his plane went down on March 13, 2008.
 Rescuers could reach the site only by helicopter and arrived at daybreak March 15, 2008.
 There had been 17 other crashes of Luke Air Force Base F-16s since 1998, and only one of those resulted in a fatality.
 That crash happened in May 2004, when a pilot with the Republic of Singapore Air Force died after his jet went down during a training mission at an Air Force bombing range in southwest Arizona.
 The most recent crashes came in 2006.
 A pilot ejected safely from an F-16 in April 2006 after the lone engine on the jet exploded just after takeoff from the base.
 The aircraft came down in a cornfield.